smarie/python-pyfields/docs/api_reference.md

 **Typing**

 Type hints for fields can be provided using the standard python typing mechanisms (type comments for python < 3.6 and class member type hints for python >= 3.6).
 Types declared this way will not be checked at runtime, they are just hints for the IDE.
 You can also specify a `type_hint` explicitly to override the type hints gathered from the other means indicated above.
+It supports both a single type or an iterable of alternate types (e.g. `(int, str)`).
 The corresponding type hint is automatically declared by `field` so your IDE will know about it.
 Specifying a `type_hint` explicitly is mostly useful if you are running python < 3.6 and wish to use type validation, see below.

 By default `check_type` is `False`.
 This means that the abovementioned `type_hint` is just a hint.
 If you set `check_type=True` the type declared in the type hint will be validated, and a `TypeError` will be raised if provided values are invalid.
 Important: if you are running python < 3.6 you have to set the type hint explicitly using `type_hint` if you wish to set `check_type=True`, otherwise you will get an exception.
 Indeed type comments can not be collected by the code.